2/19/2025

 Lawson Winder

 Okay, great.
-And then the other thing that would be helpful to get a bit of an idea for would be sort of an X growth, CapEx run, right?
-So when you think about the four key assets or operating regions of the business, if we were to just put a CapEx number in our model each year, like an average for the next 10 years, and of course at current pricing, at 2025 pricing level, what's kind of a good run,
+And then the other thing that would be helpful to get a bit of an idea for would be sort of an X growth CapEx run, right?
+So when you think about the four key assets or operating regions of the business, if we were to just put a system FX number in our model each year, like an average for the next 10 years.
+And of course, at current pricing, at 2025 pricing level.
+What's kind of a good run rate?

 speaker